 Inspect your motor mounts.
 Replace any worn or damaged motor mounts.

-Please continue reading below to learn how to adjust belt deflection, whether too tight or too loose.
+Please continue reading below to learn how to adjust belt deflection, whether too tight or loose.

 Sometimes, there is no squealing when the bike is cold, but as soon as the belt heats up, you start getting squealing sounds when you take off.